aarongilly/blog/content/Pages/Tools I Use.md

 	- [Audacity](http://audacityteam.org) - audio recording → began using Ferrite Pro for recording
 	- [Notion](http://notion.so) - life management → technically still have Notion, but migrated most things to Obsidian and iOS Calendar / Reminders apps
 	- [Procreate Dreams](https://procreate.com/dreams) - animations → Replaced with the better animation app ToonSquid
+	- [VisualParadigm](https://www.visual-paradigm.com/) - UML & SysML → I just don't do that level of modeling for stuff
 - Coding
 	- Axis360 → My local library finally got it and transitioned to the much better Libby
 	- [Shapr3D](http://shapr3d.com) → Replaced by Fusion360